madox2/vim-ai/README.md

 >>> system

 You are a general assistant.
-If you attach a code block add syntax type annotation to it, for example ```python.
+If you attach a code block add syntax type after ``` to enable syntax highlighting.
 END

 " :AIChat